fork-copy/phpwin-perfbuild/README.md

 # PHP Windows ''performance'' builds #

 ----
-These builds are based on an original [php source from github](https://github.com/php/php-src) without any changes including pecl modules xdebug & memcache.
+These builds are based on an original [php source from github](https://github.com/php/php-src) without any changes and including pecl modules xdebug & memcache.

 Differences with official Windows build are: